10 Things to Do in Vancouver in Fall

 1. Have fun at Vancouver's Mid-Autumn Moon Festival

-The Mid-Autumn Moon Festival is a celebration of Asian countries, specifically China, Korea, Vietnam and Japan.
+The Mid-Autumn Moon Festival is a celebration specific to Asian countries, specifically China, Korea, Vietnam and Japan.
 It is a cultural experience where you will find demonstrations from each country, live music, traditional food, traditional dances and more.
 It is celebrated during this season, as it aligns with the eighth full moon of the year.

 It is usually held at the Dr. Sun Yat-Sen Classical Chinese Garden in Vancouver, so I recommend adding it to your itinerary and purchasing tickets in advance.
 Additionally, there are harvest rituals that worship the moon and many events revolve around the autumnal equinox.
 Also, if you are looking for things to do in Vancouver at night in the parks there are legend nights, lantern lightings and craft workshops.